louis-tru/quark/docs/CURRENT_WORK.md

 - Metal command encoding now tracks explicit render-pass/encoder lifetime, front/current command packs, transient buffer allocation, sampler caching, depth state, and pipelines keyed by Metal pixel format.
 - Visual validation is still useful for anti-aliased difference clips, nested clip restore behavior, blur edge sampling, and output-image mipmap use.

+macOS live-resize note:

+- The window-resize shimmer/jitter was investigated across `CAMetalLayer`, `MTKView`, main-thread redraw, `CATransaction`/`presentsWithTransaction`, `drawRect`/`setNeedsDisplay`, and freeze-during-resize variants.
+- None of those experiments clearly improved the resize experience; GL and Metal now appear roughly comparable.
+Treat this as a low-priority macOS live-resize polish issue, not a blocking Metal backend bug.
+- Keep the current `src/render/metal/mtl_apple.mm` baseline simple unless a new resize strategy is tested in isolation.

+AA direction discussed:

+- Do not pursue software AA / CPU coverage rasterization as the primary route.
+Quark should keep AA GPU-oriented.
+- The promising direction is to improve `AAfuzz` into a GPU-only directional edge AA system, tentatively "EdgeAA".
+- See `docs/GPU_2D_ANTIALIASING.md` for the full design notes, including coverage-mask limitations, shader-side `fwidth` coverage, body-over-edge depth ordering, and hard cases.

 ## Important Cautions

 - Do not assume earlier conversation state is still true; inspect the current file before patching.
 The user may have edited between turns.